Jonarzz/jonarzz.github.io/_posts/2019-12-29-OOP-external-api.md

 - `@Test` - marks the test method
 - `@DisplayName` - used to make test reports easier to read and understand; could be a short sentence that summarizes the test class or it's methods

-Furthermore I encourage you to check [official JUnit user guide](https://junit.org/junit5/docs/current/user-guide/), it's really good.
+Furthermore, I encourage you to check [official JUnit user guide](https://junit.org/junit5/docs/current/user-guide/), it's excellent.

 To run the tests during our build, we need to add a proper plugin to the [pom.xml build section](2019-12-26-OOP-getting-practical.md#first-build):